 The reports serve as an effective tool for student conferencing, too.
 Prussing teachers regularly schedule one-on-one meetings with students to walk through the report, address questions, and set goals that create attainable objectives for students to strive towards.

 Personalized, narrative feedback helps even the lowest performing students feel more connected to, motivated by, and engaged with the revision process.
 The Graide Network provides an easy way to share individualized feedback which organizes the student’s thoughts in an actionable way to drive change.

 The feedback model in Mr. Kadri’s classroom is especially thoughtful.
 Students follow a 3-step process:

 Read feedback independently and reflect.
-Students are encourage to circle, underline, and highlight feedback that jumps out at them, jot down questions, and take notes.
+Students are encouraged to circle, underline, and highlight feedback that jumps out at them, jot down questions, and take notes.

 Set at least 2 quantifiable goals for the next assignment.

 Meet with your teacher to engage in a guided reflection of your writing and feedback (including inline comments) and talk about your goals.*